A&Rmchair is a blog about being old enough to remember seeing the Clash, whilst noting that quite a lot has changed since then.

-A&R, stands for Artists and Repertoire - a job I performed for years with the skill and determination of a vindictive traffic warden; Armchair is the leather one I currently sit in, writing stories I've made up.
+A&R, stands for Artists and Repertoire - a job I performed for years with the skill and determination of a vindictive traffic warden; Armchair is the leather one I currently sit in, scribbling and occasionally getting up to play Side Two.

 Sunday, 15 July 2012